wendy2003888/search_imdb/README.md

 ### What can be improve & What's more

 1. Support each of keywords in Summary.
-2. Multi-threaded crawler.
-3. Handling stopping words.
+2. Handling stopping words.
-4. To handle larger size of data, we can use database, or build shards etc.
+3. To handle larger size of data, we can use database, or build shards etc.
-5. Stream IO.
+4. Stream IO.